 An unusual fossil locality occurs east of Owens Lake, near the crest of California's Inyo Mountains--a place many fossil enthusiasts call the Chainman Shale site, where 325-million-year-old ammonoids can be found along the same bedding planes that yield fossil shark teeth and terrestrial plants.
 The paleontological remains have been preserved in what geologists refer to as the Upper Mississippian Chainman Shale, a thick marine deposit, almost everywhere slightly metamorphosed--a geographically widespread rock unit (its type locality is over in eastern Nevada) that also contains several species of pelecypods and brachiopods, in addition to a peculiar orthocone nautiloid cephalopod called Bactrites, or in more colloquial language the "darning needle" cephalopod because of its sharply elongated, needle-like appearance in the rocks.

 The Inyo Mountains fossil horizon lies in the vicinity of Cerro Gordo, an abandoned mining camp that produced beaucoup spondulix worth of silver, lead, and zinc during the latter half of the 1800s (that would be many millions of dollars).
 It is now a picturesque ghost town preserved in what is euphemistically termed a state of "arrested decay."
-Years ago, before the question of legal ownership of the property had been settled, the multi-hued pulverulent mine tailings surrounding the town used to furnish collectors with such relatively uncommon mineral varieties as caledonite (a copper-lead sulfate), linarite (lead-copper sulfate), and leadhillite (a lead-sulfate-carbonate), in addition to excellent examples smithsonite (a zinc carbonate) that often rivaled specimens from the famous Kelly Mine in New Mexico.
+Years ago, before the question of legal ownership of the property had been settled, the multi-hued pulverulent mine tailings surrounding the town used to furnish collectors with such relatively uncommon mineral varieties as caledonite (a copper-lead sulfate), linarite (lead-copper sulfate), and leadhillite (a lead-sulfate-carbonate), in addition to excellent examples of smithsonite (a zinc carbonate) that often rivaled specimens from the famous Kelly Mine in New Mexico.
 But those days are now a distant memory in the minds of older mineral enthusiasts.
 Today, every last square inch of Cerro Gordo is privately owned, and mineral collecting within its posted boundaries is strictly forbidden without the owners' prior approval.
 For details about how to secure a permit to collect mineral specimens at Cerro Gordo, contact the regional office of the Bureau of Land Management in Ridgecrest, California.
 In the past, though, only "fully accredited individuals" have had success in finagling the essential legal documentation.

 In actual fact, both Death Valley sites are extensions of a single phenomenally productive cephalopod-bearing horizon in the Upper Mississippian Perdido Formation.
-Each yields innumerable ammonoids that characteristically weather out whole and intact, although many of the cephalopodic remains reveal obvious signs of degradation to their exteriors caused by the ceaseless abrasive weathering in the harsh desert elements.
+Each yields innumerable ammonoids that characteristically weather out whole and intact, although many of the cephalopodic remains reveal obvious signs of degradation to their exteriors caused by the ceaseless abrasive weathering in the harsh transitional Mojave Desert-Great Basin Desert elements.
 Even so, numerous specimens still retain their original suture lines--that is, the distinctive growth line of the junction of a cephalopod's shell with the inner surface of its shell wall, which paleontologists use to identify the genus and species of all shell-bearing cephalopods, both living and extinct.

 Even though the Cerro Gordo locality fails to yield free-weathering specimens, its ammonoids and associated brachiopods, pelecypods, terrestrial plants and shark teeth are, nevertheless, common to abundant in the slightly metamorphosed detrital deposits of the Upper Mississippian Chainman Shale.
 They are preserved as attractive reddish-brown limonitic casts and molds of the original 325-million-year-old organisms, set on a matrix of pale-to medium-gray slaty shale.
 The majority of ammonoid specimens are rather diminutive, with diameters of generally 10 millimeters or less.
 So, be sure to carry with you a good-quality magnifying glass.
 Their preservation is fair to excellent--very surprising when you consider the degree of metamorphism the matrix was unavoidably subjected to in the geologic past.
 When the Sierra Nevada began to buckle upward during the late Jurassic Period, many relatively incompetent shale beds in the Inyo Range underwent moderate to severe alteration.
-That the ammonites and associated goodies in the Chainman Shale escaped this ravaging assault was indeed a miraculous occurrence.
+That the ammonoids and associated goodies in the Chainman Shale escaped this ravaging assault was indeed a miraculous occurrence.

 Prior to their having survived obliteration by powerful geologic processes, the Chainman Shale organisms were deposited at the muddy bottom of a rather deep, warm-water Paleozoic sea some 325 million years ago.
 Now they lie at elevations of 8,800 to 9,000 feet near the crest of the great Inyo Range near Cerro Gordo ghost town.
 The ride up to the site, along the precipitous western flanks of the Inyo Range, is a hair-raising adventure.
 The jeep trail climbs over a mile in a mere seven or eight miles...although the vast majority of that amazing ascent takes place within a distance of only three or four miles.
 Needless to say, only those with a reliable four-wheel-drive vehicle should consider accepting the challenge.